chunhanlee/CMPUT404-assignment-webserver/README.md

 Used this site to reference understanding of how to format html display http://modperlbook.org/html/6-11-Generating-Correct-HTTP-Headers.html

-Used this site to reference of how we got pathways https://docs.python.org/2/library/os.path.html
+Used this site to reference of how we checkedpathways and checked files https://docs.python.org/2/library/os.path.html